 Hay fever | Mate hei

-Also known as seasonal allergic rhinitis
+Also known as allergic rhinitis

 Key points about hay fever (mate hei)